votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 Release names
 ~~~~~~~~~~~~~

-Some release have names, so far we have:
+Some releases have names, so far we have:

 -  1.1: SuperAnn - named after the spouse of a core developer
 -  1.2: SuperDoris - named after the administrator at MPI-P (VOTCA's birthplace)